Sanoma-CDA/maxmind-geoip2-scala/README.md

 One way to reduce threats to location privacy is to degrade the location information.
 This can be done by deliberately making the measurements inaccurate either by time or location.
 You can do temporal obfuscation by not sending the data at the real time it happened or not sending all location samples that you have in possession.
 Both of these confuse the location tracking.
 However, again, there are use cases where this is not possible and it is desired that the location is sent in real-time when it happens and always when it happens.

 This package provides some tools to implement a system to degrade the spatial resolution of the location data and at the same time keeping it useable.
 What is right for you depends on your use case.
 Some ways to do this is to take the original accurate location latitude and longitude and
+ * discretize the location by rounding of the degrees
+ * discretize the location using geohash (if you want to match the discretized location to geohash database for example)
-# add noise to the location sample
+ * add uniform noise with max offset of 1km to the location sample
-# discretize the location
+ * add gaussian noise with for example std of 1km to the accurate location

 ```
 import com.sanoma.cda.geo.GeoPrivacy._